Brownsville affair: August 12–13, 1906

-A reported attack on a white woman during the night of August 12 incensed so many townspeople that Major Charles W. Penrose, after consultation with Mayor Frederick Combe, declared an early curfew for soldiers the following night to avoid trouble.
+A reported rape of a white woman during the night of August 12 incensed so many townspeople that Major Charles W. Penrose, after consultation with Mayor Frederick Combe, declared an early curfew for soldiers the following night to avoid trouble.

-On the night of August 13, 1906, bartender Frank Natus was killed and police lieutenant M. Y. Dominguez was wounded by gunshots in the town.
+On the night of August 13, 1906, bartender Frank Natus was killed and police lieutenant M. Yonacio (“Joe”) Dominguez was wounded by gunshots in the town.
 Immediately the residents of Brownsville cast the blame on the black soldiers of the 25th Infantry at Fort Brown.
 But the all-white commanders at Fort Brown confirmed that all of the soldiers were in their barracks at the time of the shootings.
 Local whites, including Brownsville's mayor, still claimed that some of the black soldiers participated in the shooting.

 Evidence

 Local townspeople of Brownsville began providing evidence of the 25th Infantry's part in the shooting by producing spent bullet cartridges from Army rifles which they said belonged to the 25th's men.
+Townspeople spoke of hearing the sounds of pistols being fired.
+Major Penrose, the battalion commander was awakened by the distinct sound of pistols being fired.
+The soldier's pistols, however were secured in the armory on the post in their shipping cases and under lock and key and could not have been used by soldiers firing in the town.
+The pistol fire heard by both civilians and soldiers was the clearest indication that the source of the fire was from the civilians in town.
+He sent Captain Edgar Macklin, commanding officer of Company C, to look for evidence in town.
+Looking for spent cartridges, Macklin found rifle cartridges on ground on the town side of Garrison Road, about thirty feet away from the hip level wall separating the post from the town.
+Upon closer inspection, Macklin saw they were for the US Army's Springfield rifle, issued to the Twenty-Fifth Infantry back at their former post, Fort Niobrara.
+The seven empty shells were “all in a bunch,” as Macklin described them, in a circle not more than twelve to fifteen inches in diameter.
+This immediately looked suspicious.
+Had the bullets been fired from a rifle, the shells would be scattered in a haphazard manner.
+Such a tight pattern as he had found on the ground would have been impossible.
+This clearly looked like planted false evidence.

-Despite the contradictory evidence that demonstrated the spent shells were planted in order to frame men of the 25th Infantry in the shootings, investigators accepted the statements of the local whites and the Brownsville mayor.
+Despite the contradictory evidence that demonstrated the spent shells were planted in order to frame men of the 25th Infantry in the shootings and the reported civilian pistol shots, investigators accepted the statements of the local whites and the Brownsville mayor.